cecat/MyHASS/index.md

 </ul>

-*Note: In the course of describing things I have built I often point to specific products, since they have worked for me.
-That does not mean that they are the best (or only) products, not that my source is the best place to buy them.
+*Note: In the course of describing things I have built  (in a way that others can readiyl replicate), I often point to specific products.
+While these specific components have worked for me, I am not implying that they are the best (or only) products, not that my source is the best place to buy them.
 I receive no compensation from the companies that make or sell these products.*